ndbucksmith/tf.climate/README.md

 ### metrics, data, and models

-All models are wrong, some models are useful.
-For the purpose of determining climate sensitivity a validated model with less than 2.0 degrees C of mean squared error (MSE) is sure to be useful.
 The meta NN architecture is now at 1 degree C or better.

 ![map of 13200 test points](test_data/mse_lt_1c.png)